anthonycoffey/property-manager-pro/memory-bank/progress.md

     *   **2025-05-23 (Auth Race Condition):** Identified and resolved a race condition in the client-side authentication flow.
 Refactored `src/providers/AuthProvider.tsx` to use a two-stage `useEffect` pattern.
 The first `useEffect` subscribes to `onAuthStateChanged` and updates a raw `firebaseUser` state.
 The second `useEffect` reacts to `firebaseUser` changes, manages a `loading` state explicitly during asynchronous claim fetching and context updates, ensuring that `ProtectedRoute` components receive a consistent and complete auth state.
 This fixed issues with premature redirects.
 *   **2025-05-23 (Multi-Tenant Sign-Up Strategy):** Implemented a two-part strategy for user creation to enhance multi-tenancy support:
     1. The `processSignUp` (`auth.onCreate`) trigger was modified to handle initial states for direct sign-ups (assigning `pending_association` role) and admin user setup (correcting profile path to `admins/{uid}`).
-    2. A new `signUpWithInvitation` callable Cloud Function was introduced to manage invited user sign-ups, ensuring immediate and correct association with an organization, roles, and multi-tenant profile creation.
+    2. The `signUpWithInvitation` callable Cloud Function was updated to manage invited user sign-ups (both email/password and social sign-on), ensuring immediate and correct association with an organization, roles, and multi-tenant profile creation.
 *   **2025-05-24 (Admin PM Management Overhaul):** Implemented the Admin Property Manager Management panel overhaul as per `docs/04-admin-pm-management-plan.md`.
 This included adding an organization selector, a new `revokeInvitation` Cloud Function, and refactoring the `PropertyManagerManagement.tsx` component to remove manual PM creation and introduce a unified, organization-scoped list for managing active PMs and pending invitations with appropriate actions (Update, Delete, Revoke).
 *   **2025-05-24 (Organization Management & Functions Refactor):** Implemented CRUD operations for Organizations in the Admin panel.
 Refactored all Firebase Functions into a modular, per-file structure.
 Added `updateOrganization` and `deactivateOrganization` Cloud Functions.
 Corrected TypeScript import issues and interface definitions.
+*   **2025-05-24 (Social Sign-On for Invitation Acceptance):** Added Google and Microsoft social sign-on options to the `AcceptInvitationPage.tsx`.
+Updated the `signUpWithInvitation` Cloud Function to support this flow by handling pre-authenticated users and ensuring email consistency with the invitation.

 ## 6. Immediate Next Steps